 The Dynamic Cone Penetration Test is a type of test that is carried out to check the structural properties of existing pavements.
 It was developed by Transport and Road Research Laboratory in England.

 1. The test apparatus is first assembled.
-After assembling, the initial reading( zero reading) of apparatus is recorded.
-This is done by standing the apparatus on a hard surface such as concrete, checking that it is vertical and then entering zero.
+After assembling, the initial reading( zero reading) of the apparatus is recorded.
+This is done by standing the apparatus on a hard surface such as concrete, checking that it is vertical, and then entering zero.

 2. The instrument is then held vertically and the weight is carefully raised to the handle.
 It must be ensured that the weight is touching the handle.

 3. The readings are then noted at an increment of penetration of about 10mm.
 This step is carried out by dropping the weight.

 4. After completion of the DCP test, the penetrometer is gently removed by tapping gently the weight upwards against the handle.